 The Americano is the middle ground between espresso and drip-brewed coffee, where it has the best of both worlds.
 It has the sweet notes and body of an espresso drink, but the water dilutes the bitterness that espresso often has.
 Americanos are often compared to regular coffee brewed very strong, without the sweetness that espresso naturally has.

-The Long Black is an espresso drink first made in Australia and New Zealand, appealing to the American tourists’ coffee preferences.
+The Long Black is an espresso drink first made in Australia and New Zealand.
+One theory is that it was invented to appeal to American tourists’ coffee preferences, though this drink is popular with locals as well.
 Some people simply pass it off as an Americano, but experienced baristas know the difference.
 While it is made with water and espresso-like an Americano, the order in which you pour is crucial.

 How It’s Made